onedata/onedata-documentation/docs/user-guide/data-discovery.md

 ## Querying indexed metadata
 The harvested metadata is indexed by the backend configured for given harvester - e.g. an Elasticsearch cluster.
-The indexes can be queried using the [Data Discovery GUI](#data-discovery-gui) or the [REST API](#rest-api).
+The indices can be queried using the [Data Discovery GUI](#data-discovery-gui) or the [REST API](#rest-api).

 The data discovery GUI is arguably the most convenient way, providing easy to use